awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

-eu-west-1      EU West (Ireland)         False eu-west-2      EU West (London)          False eu-west-3      EU West (Paris)           False sa-east-1      South America (Sao Paulo) False us-east-1      US East (Virginia)        False us-east-2      US East (Ohio)            False us-west-1      US West (N. California)   False us-west-2      US West (Oregon)          False
+eu-west-1      EU West (Ireland)         False eu-west-2      EU West (London)          False eu-west-3      EU West (Paris)           False me-south-1     Middle East (Bahrain)     False sa-east-1      South America (Sao Paulo) False us-east-1      US East (Virginia)        False us-east-2      US East (Ohio)            False us-west-1      US West (N. California)   False us-west-2      US West (Oregon)          True
 ```

 **Note**
-Some regions might be supported, but might not be returned in the results of the `Get-AWSRegion` cmdlet\.
-An example is the Asia Pacific \(Osaka\) Region \(ap\-northeast\-3\)\.
-If you are not able to specify a region by adding the `-Region` parameter, try specifying the region in a custom endpoint instead, as shown in the next section\.
+Some Regions might be supported but not included in the results of the `Get-AWSRegion` cmdlet\.
+An example is the Asia Pacific \(Osaka\) Region \(`ap-northeast-3`\)\.
+If you are not able to specify a Region by adding the `-Region` parameter, try specifying the region in a custom endpoint instead, as shown in the following section\.

 ## Specifying a Custom or Nonstandard Endpoint<a name="specifying-a-custom-or-nonstandard-endpoint"></a>

-Specify a custom endpoint as a URL by adding the `-EndpointUrl` common parameter to your AWS Tools for PowerShell command, in the following sample format\.
+Specify a custom endpoint as a URL by adding the `-EndpointUrl` common parameter to your Tools for Windows PowerShell command, in the following sample format:

 ```
-PS > AWS-PowerShellCmdlet -EndpointUrl "custom endpoint URL" -Other -Parameters
+PS > Some-AWS-PowerShellCmdlet -EndpointUrl "custom endpoint URL" -Other -Parameters
 ```

 The following is an example using the `Get-EC2Instance` cmdlet\.
 The custom endpoint is in the `us-west-2`, or US West \(Oregon\) Region in this example, but you can use any other supported AWS region, including regions that are not enumerated by `Get-AWSRegion`\.